 We will apply appropriate technical and organisational measures to ensure your personal information is secure.
 For example, we have systems in place to ensure that access to personal information is restricted to authorised individuals on a strictly need-to-know basis.

-When we need to share personal data with our contractors and third party suppliers, our relationships are governed by our contracts with them which include strict data sharing and confidentiality protocols.
+When we need to share personal data with our contractors, third party suppliers, and business partners, our relationships are governed by our contracts with them which include strict data sharing and confidentiality protocols.

 To help us ensure confidentiality of your personal information we may ask you (and any of your representatives) security questions to confirm your identity when you call us and as may be necessary when we call you.
-We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so or where we have received a clear verbal instruction from you (as a one-off circumstance).
+We will not discuss your personal information with anyone other than you, unless you have given us prior written authorisation to do so, there is a court appointed deputyship or Power of Attorney or where we have received a clear verbal instruction from you (as a one-off circumstance).

 - Our agents who advertise our developments or properties on our behalf.

-- Other organisations in the Clarion Housing Group that provide services.
-For example, the contractor who manage the defects period.
+- Other organisations in the Clarion Housing Group or that we are working in partnership with that provide services.
+For example, the contractor who manages the defects period.

-- Utility companies (and their representatives) and Council Tax Departments to ensure billing details are correct.
+- Utility companies (and their representatives) to ensure billing details are correct.

 - Third parties providing services on our behalf.
-For example a mailing company distributing our newsletter; a research company carrying out a customer satisfaction survey, or a debt collection agency pursuing former tenant arrears.
+For example a mailing company distributing our newsletter; a research company such as The Leadership Factor (TLF) carrying out a customer satisfaction survey, or a debt collection agency pursuing an outstanding debt.

 - Agencies committed to protecting public funds and/or preventing fraud in line with the National Fraud Initiative.
-More information can be found on the work undertaken by the Cabinet Office at: https://www.gov.uk/government/collections/national-fraud-initiative
+More information on the work undertaken by the Cabinet Office.

 - Police and other relevant authorities (e.g. Department of Work & Pensions, Probation Service, HM Revenue and Customs) in relation to the prevention and detection of crime, the apprehension of offenders or the collection of tax or duty.

-- Other statutory organisations e.g. social services and health authorities as necessary for exercising statutory functions.
+- Other statutory organisations e.g. social services, health authorities, Homes England, the Greater London Authority (GLA), the National Housing Federation, as necessary for exercising statutory functions.

 We may also share information when required by law for example where ordered by the Court or to protect an individual from immediate harm.